hpc-maths/2025-hands-on-samurai/practical_session/04-euler.md

 ## Numerical schemes

-We propose to implement three different schemes for the Euler equations: Rusanov, HLL and HLLC.
-We describe in the following each of these schemes.
+We propose implementing three different schemes for the Euler equations: Rusanov, HLL, and HLLC.
+Each of these schemes is described below.

 ### Rusanov scheme